iamvery/iamvery.github.com/_drafts/bias-towards-actionable.markdown

 ## Actionable Communication

-In your quest to become and action hero, you will begin to develop the habit of converting input into actionable language.
+In your quest to become an action hero, you will begin to develop the habit of converting input into actionable language.
 It can be really hard to keep momentum when incoming communication is not already actionable.
 You receive an email that says: